Kankakee County CEO merging local opportunity with 'next generation'

 Students participating in the Kankakee County CEO class will gather with the class’s facilitator each day to tour a local business, listen to guest speakers and connect with a mentor.

 The application process is now open for students looking to be part of the program.
-The Kankakee County CEO board will review the applications through a blind review — meaning no student names will be seen — and will select 30 high school juniors and seniors for the first year.
+The Kankakee County CEO board has been reviewing the applications through a blind review — meaning no student names are seen — and will select 30 high school juniors and seniors for the first year.

 “They get to know the people in the community who work and live here,” said Angela Morrey, the program’s board secretary.